 Following the death of Prophet Muhammad in 632 CE the caliphate expanded into the Byzantine and Sasanian (Neo-Persian) empires.
 Internal conflict resulted in the triumph of the Umayyad dynasty in 661 CE (41 AH) as Islam absorbed much of the Middle East and North Africa.

 At first the monetary systems of subjugated territories were left in place – essentially the gold-based Byzantine coinage and silver Sasanian coins.
-In AH75 (695 CE) the 6th Umayyad caliph Abd al-Malik ibn Marwan trialled new silver (dirham) and gold (dinar) coins, the dinar based on the Byzantine solidus which weighed 4.4g and was 20mm wide.
-In AH77 these experimental dinars were replaced by dinars of 4.25g standard weight, equivalent to that of a worn solidus, and a new design.
+In AH75 (695 CE) the 6th Umayyad caliph Abd al-Malik ibn Marwan trialled new silver (dirham) and gold (dinar) coins, the dinar based on the Byzantine solidus which weighed 4.4 g and was 20 mm wide.
+In AH77 these experimental dinars were replaced by dinars of 4.25 g standard weight, equivalent to that of a worn solidus, and with a new design.
 Graven images were forbidden under Muslim law so both sides simply bore Arabic script of verses from the Qur’an.
-This tradition continued throughout the Umayyad period creating an Islamic coinage tradition that had been established between 75 and 77 AH.
+Aniconism, the tradition of ‘patterns not pictures’ is perhaps more familiar in Islamic architecture, the tradition continuing throughout the Umayyad period creating an Islamic coinage tradition that had been established between 75 and 77 AH.

 At about the same time as coinage developed in the West, coins and mints appeared independently in China and spread to Korea and Japan.